nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## Content Metadata

 **Definition**: Describes the intellectual entity through properties such as author and title, and supports discovery and delivery of digital content.
 It may also provide an historic context, by, for example, specifying which print-based material was the original source for a digital derivative (source provenance).
 It also includes provenance information of who has cared for the digital object and what preservation actions have been performed on it.
-This definition is adapted from the Digital Preservation Metadata Standards publication <a href = "https://www.loc.gov/standards/premis/FE_Dappert_Enders_MetadataStds_isqv22no2.pdf" target="_blank">https://www.loc.gov/standards/premis/FE_Dappert_Enders_MetadataStds_isqv22no2.pdf.</a>
+This definition is adapted from the <a href = "https://www.loc.gov/standards/premis/FE_Dappert_Enders_MetadataStds_isqv22no2.pdf" target="_blank">Digital Preservation Metadata Standards publication</a>.

 **Data source**: gathered from the structured expert judgement workshop